 What’s your favourite meal?
 What have you been craving?
 What did your Mum cook for you when you were sick, or bake for you to come home to after school?
 Cook it (or bribe your Mum to make it for you!), sit at a clean table in a candle-lit room, and enjoy every mouthful.

 3. Wear Warm Clothing

 Think soft over-sized sweaters, wool socks, chunky scarves and elastic-waisted sweat pants.
 Things you can bundle yourself up in and feel secure and comfortable.
 Don’t let the season deter you.
 It’s Winter somewhere.

 Find people you genuinely want to spend time with (not those obligational catch-ups we all have to endure once in a while) and make a plan to be together.
 Eat a meal, or play some board games, or sit around a fire pit in someone’s yard toasting marshmallows.
 But put your phone down and let yourself relish the feeling of being in glorious human company.

 5. Have A Hot Drink

 Your favourite loose leaf tea, a creamy hot chocolate or a strong, milky cup of coffee can do wonders for your soul if enjoyed properly.
 I recommend using a favourite mug or special teacup.
-In fact when I wrote this post on “seeking the special” every day years ago I didn’t even know I was actually practising Hygge!
+Years ago I committed to drinking my daily cuppa using one of the many teacups that I had collected over the years, instead of the plain old coffee mug I usually reached for.
+I didn’t even know I was actually practising Hygge!

 There ain’t nothing Hygge about screens and buttons, so force yourself away from your devices.
 It will help you to be more present and engaged in the special moments you create.